slachiewicz/kafka-elasticsearch-consumer/README.md

 	- you want to selectively index messages into ES based on some custom criteria
 * index name/type customization

-## ES message handling customization
+## batch message processing customization
+Processing of each batch of messages, retrieved from Kafka in one poll() request, can be customized.
-Message handling can be customized by implementing the IMessageHandler interface :
+This can be done by implementing the IBatchMessageProcessor interface :

-* `org.elasticsearch.kafka.indexer.service.IMessageHandler` is an interface that defines main methods for reading events from Kafka, processing them, and bulk-intexing into ElasticSearch.
+* `org.elasticsearch.kafka.indexer.service.IBatchMessageProcessor` is an interface that defines main methods for reading events from Kafka, processing them, and bulk-intexing into ElasticSearch.
 One can implement all or some of the methods if custom behavior is needed.
 You can customize:
-* `transformMessage(...)` method to transform an event from one format into another;
+* `processMessage(...)` method to parse, enrich or transform an event from one format into another; ** this is also where you could customize index names/ routing values ** when adding events to ES batches, if needed - as this method would call **  `elasticSearchBatchService.addEventToBulkRequest(inputMessage, indexName, indexType, eventUUID, routingValue)` method
-* `addEventToBatch(...)` method - adding an event to specified (or custom ) index, with or without routing info
-* `postToElasticSearch(...)` method - most likely you won't need to customize this
+* `beforeCommitCallBack(...)` method - this is where you can customize at which point offsets are stored into Kafka; by default - it returns TRUE on each call, meaning that offsets will be committed after one poll is successfully processed; you can have a different logic for committing/storing offsets if needed
+* there are more methods that could be customized - read the JavaDoc for the `org.elasticsearch.kafka.indexer.service.IBatchMessageProcessor` interface

-To do this customization, you can implement the IMessageHandler interface and inject the `ElasticSearchBatchService` into your implementation class and delegate most of the methods to the ElasticSearchBatchService class.
+To do this customization, you can implement the IBatchMessageProcessor interface and inject the `ElasticSearchBatchService` into your implementation class and delegate most of the methods to the ElasticSearchBatchService class.
 ElasticSearchBatchService gives you basic batching operations.

-See `org.elasticsearch.kafka.indexer.service.impl.examples.SimpleMessageHandlerImpl` for an example of such customization.
+See `org.elasticsearch.kafka.indexer.service.impl.examples.ESMessageMessageProcessorImpl` for an example of such customization.

-* _**Don't forget to specify your custom message handler class in the kafka-es-context-public.xml file.
-By default, SimpleMessageHandlerImpl will be used**_
+* _**Don't forget to specify your custom message processor class in the kafka-es-context-public.xml file.
+By default, ESMessageMessageProcessorImpl will be used**_

 ## ES index name/type management customization
-Index name and index type management/determination customization can be done by providing custom logic in your implementation of the IMessageHandler interface:
+Index name and index type management/determination customization can be done by providing custom logic in your implementation of the IBatchMessageProcessor interface:

-* `org.elasticsearch.kafka.indexer.service.impl.examples.SimpleMessageHandlerImpl` uses `elasticsearch.index.name` and `elasticsearch.index.type` values as configured in the kafka-es-indexer.properties file.
-If you want to use custom logic - add it to the `addEventToBatch(...)` method
+* `org.elasticsearch.kafka.indexer.service.impl.examples.ESMessageMessageProcessorImpl` uses `elasticsearch.index.name` and `elasticsearch.index.type` values as configured in the kafka-es-indexer.properties file.
+If you want to use a different custom logic - do it in the `processMessage(...)` method

 # Running as a Docker Container